 - In a large bowl gently mix all ingredients, just until incorporated.
 Let the dough rest for 10 minutes.

-- Using slightly wet hands do several rounds of Stretch and Fold in the bowl letting the dough rest for 5 minutes in-between each round.
+- Using slightly wet hands do several rounds of stretch and folds in the bowl, letting the dough rest for 5 minutes in between each round.

-- Once the dough is soft and smooth with long strand gluten development, gently shape it into a ball in the bowl, Cover and proof overnight at room temp (65℉).
-I let mine go for 10-12 hours.
+- Once the dough is soft and smooth with long strand gluten development, gently shape it into a ball in the bowl.
+Cover and proof overnight at room temp (65℉).
+I let mine go for 10 to 12 hours.

 The Next Morning

-- Do one round of Stretch and Fold in the bowl to deflate the dough.
-Let the dough rest 10 minutes.
+- Do one round of stretch and fold in the bowl to deflate the dough.
+Let the dough rest for 10 minutes.